 Fiji Ferry Advice: Things You Need to Know About Taking a Ferry in Fiji

 Fiji is not a place where you’ll want to stick to just one island.
-It’s a stunning archipelago with unique landscapes, cultures and accommodations to be found from island to island.
-Of course, this involves some overwater travel where one of your options for such travel is via the ferries.
-From fast catamarans to bobbing cargo ships, there is a range of experiences when it comes to taking the ferry in Fiji.
+It’s a stunning archipelago with unique landscapes, cultures, and accommodations that can be found from island to island.
+Of course, this involves some overwater travel, and one of your options for such travel is via the ferries.
+From fast catamarans to bobbing cargo ships, there is a range of experiences when taking the ferry in Fiji.
 With that in mind, we’ve put together a bunch of Fiji ferry tips to make smoother sailing of your Fiji trip planning.

 1. The Ferries in the Mamanuca and Yasawa Islands Greatly Differ from the Ferries Elsewhere in Fiji

-First things first, the ferries found servicing the tourist hotspots of the Mamanuca and Yasawa Islands are greatly different from the ferries that are mostly used by locals servicing Vanua Levu, Taveuni, Kadavu and the Lomaiviti Islands.
+First things first, the ferries found servicing the tourist hotspots of the Mamanuca and Yasawa Islands are greatly different from the ferries that are mostly used by locals servicing Vanua Levu, Taveuni, Kadavu and the Lomaiviti and Lau Islands.
 Ferries in the Mamanuca and Yasawa Islands are high-speed modern catamarans going from one resort to the next.
 Fiji’s other ferries going to the less-visited islands are slower older ships carrying cargo, vehicles and passengers.
-They have limited seating, floor space where the locals spread out for the night (or day), and sometimes include a canteen and sleeper cabins.
+They have limited seating and floor space where the locals spread out for the night (or day), sometimes including a canteen and sleeper cabins.

 Whether you’re using a ferry for a resort transfer in the Mamanuca Islands or travelling across the Somosomo Strait between Vanua Levu and Taveuni, the tickets you will purchase are for one-way trips only.
 You will have to purchase separate tickets for the journey back.
-However, there are hop-on hop-off ferry passes available with Awesome Adventures (more info on Viator and Tripadvisor) to travel to as many islands as you want within a selected number of days.
-Find out more in What are the Ferry Passes to Travel Around Fiji?
+However, there are hop-on hop-off ferry passes available with Awesome Adventures to travel to as many islands as you want within a selected number of days – find out more in What are the Ferry Passes to Travel Around Fiji?

 3. Ferry Journeys Include Bus Travel Too

-The catamaran ferries of the Mamanuca and Yasawa Islands include a courtesy coach from Nadi to get to Port Denarau, which needs to be booked in advance.
+The catamaran ferries of the Mamanuca and Yasawa Islands have the option to book coach transport from Nadi hotels.
 The ferries to elsewhere in Fiji, however, require bus travel to get to the ferry wharves that are located outside of Fiji’s major towns – this is included in the ferry ticket price.
-For instance, if you take a ferry from Suva to Savusavu, this will include a bus from Suva to Natovi Wharf then the ferry crossing to Nabouwalu Wharf where you’ll then get another bus to Savusavu.
+For instance, taking a ferry from Suva to Savusavu will include a bus from Suva to Natovi Wharf, then the ferry crossing to Nabouwalu Wharf, where you’ll get another bus to Savusavu.

 4. Ferries Stick to “Loose” Schedules